J-Siu/flutter_lazy/lazy_cache/README.md

-Lazy [Cache] provides an indexed local storage on top of the shared_preferences package.
+Provides an indexed local storage on top of the shared_preferences package.

 ## Features